Alykes

 Limone town has many souvenir shops to pick up some reasonably priced pottery, jewellery, and gifts.
 Due to Limone’s rich lemon history, you’ll see many gifts relating to this bright yellow fruit in nearly every shop, from lemon-shaped dishes and lemon-covered kitchen aprons, to lemon pendent jewellery.
 You can’t visit Limone and leave without a lemon related memory.

-While Limone is not known for its high-end stores, if you’re looking to splash the cash, Limone has a few boutiques with some designer brands available.
+While Limone is not known for its high-end shops, if you’re looking to splash the cash, Limone has a few boutiques with some designer brands available.
 If you’re hoping to make a day of it, it’s best to head to the nearby cities like Verona, or, the fashion capital of Europe – Milan.

 Limone can be a lively town, bustling with visitors and locals alike to enjoy.
 Often, there’s firework displays in the north of the lake that can be seen from the Limone promenade, as well as weekly live music by local town bands and even operatic performances.
 If you’re looking for something a little livelier, you may need to travel to another nearby resort.

-The restaurants and ice cream parlours of Limone are dotted around the resort with some on the main harbourfront and some on the cobbled roads further inland.
+The restaurants and ice-cream parlours of Limone are dotted around the resort with some on the main harbourfront and some on the cobbled roads further inland.
 Similar to Spanish tapas bars, Italian bars often serve antipasti with the aperitivi.
 So don't be surprised if your cool Huge Spritz is served alongside a crisp bruschetta on the house.

 Next to the main ferry point is Le Palme Ristorante, part of one of the oldest hotels in Limone.
 The restaurant is famous for its stunning infinity views across the lake.
 It’s great for lunch or dinner, but they also have a lounge area if you just want a drink.